The hardest part of parenting isn’t our child’s behavior. It’s the emotions and sensations it activates within us.

 I completed my clinical training at the University of New Mexico School of Medicine, Division of Pediatrics and Child and Adolescent Psychiatry, where my work integrated behavioral health into medical settings, and deepened my understanding of child development, relationship health, and the connection between mind and body.

-But some of my greatest teachers weren't found in research labs or university programs.
+Some of my greatest teachers weren't found in research labs or university programs.

 A mother, first